 This is a scale used to determine the distance from the wearer to an event that can be both seen and heard.
 Sudden lightning storm move in while you’re on your backcountry trek?
 Trigger the chronograph timer when you see the flash, stop it when you hear the thunder clap.
 See if you’re safe from harm by reading the distance in miles or kilometers on the telemeter scale.
 The speed of sound in air is effectively a function of air temperature (we’ll ignore the minor effects of humidity and altitude), so the scale is usually calibrated at a typical ambient temperature.

 You’re hiking the High Sierra and you lost your compass?
-Well OK, you’re a watch nerd, not a woodsman.
-If you’re in the northern hemisphere (hopefully you can tell that much), rotate the compass bezel until the South mark is half way between the hour hand (subtract an hour if you’re on Daylight Saving Time) and 12 o’clock.
+Well, okay, you’re a watch nerd, not a woodsman.
+If you’re in the northern hemisphere (hopefully you can tell that much), rotate the compass bezel until the south mark is halfway between the hour hand (subtract an hour if you’re on daylight saving time) and 12 o’clock.
 Point the hour hand at the sun and use the bezel orientation to determine north, south, east and west.
 Just reset the bezel about once an hour and you’ll find your way home.

-Say you want to multiply 8 x 14.
+Say you want to multiply 8 by 14.
 You place the 14 on the outer rotating bezel scale opposite the 10 (a unit index used as a conversion factor) on the inner scale (at around 2:30).
 Opposite the 8 on the inner scale, read the answer, 112, on the outer scale.
-Simple huh?
-OK, we didn’t think so either.
+Simple, huh?
+Okay, we didn’t think so either.
 We won’t tell anyone if you pull out your iPhone as a backup.

-You can use a slide rule bezel to handle all sorts of navigational calculations: airspeed, rate/time of climb or descent, flight time, distance, and fuel consumption, plus kilometer-nautical mile-statute mile and gallon-liter fuel conversions.
-Unfortunately, those are a little complicated to go into here — refer to your instruction booklet for those (Breitling does a particularly nice job).
-The slide rule bezel is most commonly found on aviator’s watches; unfortunately, knowing how to use the bezel doesn’t get you any closer to your pilot’s license though.
+You can use a slide-rule bezel to handle all sorts of navigational calculations: airspeed, rate/time of climb or descent, flight time, distance and fuel consumption as well as distance unit conversions.
+Unfortunately, those are a little complicated to go into here — refer to your instruction booklet for those (Breitling’s does a particularly nice job).
+The slide rule bezel is most commonly found on aviator’s watches; unfortunately, knowing how to use the bezel doesn’t get you any closer to your pilot’s license.
 That part is up to you.